justinwoo/purescript-simple-json/docs/quickstart.md

   in log ("Writing the integer: " <> stringifiedInt)
 ```

-Writing non-integer simple types is just as easy, but it's helpful to keep in mind that there isn't always enough information for the compiler to infer _exactly_ what the type being written is.
+Encoding non-integer simple types is just as easy, but it's helpful to keep in mind that there isn't always enough information for the compiler to infer _exactly_ what the type being written is.

 As was the case before, annotate potentially ambiguous types wherever possible.

-## Handling Optional Values
+## Decoding Optional Values

 Simple-JSON provides functions that can deal with the two types of optionality one might encounter when dealing with JSON data: `null` and `undefined`.